Cancro29/NETHERCAP/README.md

 https://github.com/Cancro29/NETHERCAP/releases<br>

 # WARNING !
-Beware of the NETHERCAP Developer Telegram account!.
+Beware of the FAKE NETHERCAP Developer Telegram account!.
 The real account is a user with username @Cancro29.
 ![Scheme](images/warning.jpeg)
 # IF YOU GOT KICKED FROM GROUP...
 <a href=https://t.me/+CciATlD2mZdkZTNl>